johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ## STEP 1 - Reference Dataset Initialisation

 The only sequences we have on our hands right now are the proteins of *H.antecessor* and *G.blacki*.
-In order to try to recreate their phylogeny, we first need to set up a reference dataset with which we can compare the sequences of our samples.
-To do that, we can use Module 1 of the pipeline, and create the ‘skeleton’ of a reference dataset.
+In order to try to recreate their phylogeny, we first need to set up a reference dataset with which we can compare their sequences.
+To do that, we can use Module 1 of the pipeline, and create the ‘scaffold’ of a reference dataset.
 We can do that by using the reference proteomes of different species that we expect to be somewhat related to both *H.antecessor* and *G.blacki*.
 So let’s get ready to do that.

 ```bash
 cd ./Dataset_Initialization